zdodson21/replace-text/README.md

   -d, --developer       enables developer console output -h, --help            show this help message and exit -o , --original-text
-                        The text to be replaced
+                        the text to be replaced
   -r , --replacement-text
-                        The new text to replace the old
+                        the new text to replace the old -v, --version         displays the version number
 ```

 ## Contributing